coreeng/knowledge-platform/knowledge-base/content/core-platform/features/multi-tenant-access/feature-corporate-ad-based-rbac.md

 ## Motivation

-- Use an organisation's standard group management to control access in the core platform.
+- Use an organisation's standard group management to control who has access to what in the clusters
 - Delegate to the tenants the membership of their groups.

 ## Requirements